-Tobacco tax increases offer a win-win-win solution for states, especially as they face a severe fiscal crisis and work to balance budgets while preserving essential public services.
+Tobacco tax increases offer a win-win-win solution for states as they work to balance budgets while preserving essential public services.

 Health Win: Tobacco tax increases are one of the most effective ways to reduce smoking and other tobacco use, especially among kids.
 Every 10 percent increase in cigarette prices reduces youth smoking by about seven percent and total cigarette consumption by about four percent.